 The Board of County Commissioners of Allegany County, recognizing the impact of the COVID-19 pandemic on the community’s small businesses, announced a new fund to provide the very best, rapid service to the businesses affected most.
 These micro-grants can be used by businesses to pay rent, mortgages, or utility costs for businesses.
-The fund will be launched on March 27, 2020.
+The fund was initially launched on March 27, 2020.
 The micro-grant can be combined with other funding opportunities provided by the State and federal government.

 “Our businesses are hurting and need help now.
 As the state and federal government are also providing funding, this money is available now for those who need it most,” commented Commission President Jake Shade.